-In the District of Columbia, executive functions are organized under the Mayor, City Administrator and two Deputy Mayors who supervise "clusters of agencies."
+In FY2010, executive functions were organized under the Mayor, City Administrator and two Deputy Mayors who supervise "clusters of agencies."
 This Deputy Mayor structure facilitates consultation across responsibility areas, and maximizes leveraging of public investments.

 DHCD reports to the Deputy Mayor for Planning and Economic Development along with the following agencies: the Office of Planning (OP), the Department of Consumer and Regulatory Affairs (DCRA), the Department of Employment Services (DOES), the Department of Small and Local Business Development (DSLBD), the Department of Insurance, Securities, and Banking (DISB), the Office of the Tenant Advocate (OTA), and the Office of Cable Television.
 DHCD also works closely with the DC Housing Authority (DCHA) and the DC Housing Finance Agency (DCHFA) to maximize dollars available for housing opportunities for all income levels from extremely low to moderate income.